-- larger wind turbines, which rely on neodymium magnets - solar panels, which can use a variety of critical materials - batteries for energy storage, which are primarily lithium-based and often include materials such as cobalt, manganese and nickel - nuclear power, which requires chromium as well as other critical materials - and hydrogen electrolysers, which can use a variety of rare metals.
+- larger wind turbines, which rely on neodymium magnets - solar panels, which can use a variety of critical materials - batteries for energy storage, which are primarily lithium-based and often include materials such as cobalt, manganese and nickel - nuclear power, which requires chromium as well transmission, and most importantly the priority placed on energy demand reduction.
+Reducing overall energy demand, and especially smoothing out peak demand, reduces infrastructure requirements and therefore the requirements for critical materials.
+This is a stated policy goal of UK government but requires much more focus and prioritisation to achieve.